 Quagga mussel threat: Quagga mussels continue to spread within Lake Powell.
-For details on the situation at Lake Powell and how you can help protect your boat, please see page 35 or click "Heading to Lake Powell?" at stdofthesea.utah.gov.
+For details on the situation at Lake Powell and how you can help protect your boat, please see page 35 or visit the "Boating at Lake Powell?" information page at stdofthesea.utah.gov.